The Tennessee Valley Authority

 In 2014 TVA publicly announces plans to cool its new natural gas fired power plant with water from the nearby Maxson Wastewater Treatment Plant.
 Public comments are generally in favor of the proposed innovative solution.

-In 2016, without public notice, TVA changed its cooling water plans to pump water directly from our drinking water supply, the Memphis Sand Aquifer.
-When this change was discovered and reported in the Memphis media, the public responded with outrage.
-The Sierra Club hosted a public meeting that included local water professionals to gain a better understanding of the issue.
-TVA did not attend the meeting and cited “cost issues” as the reason for the change in cooling water plans.
+By 2016, without public notice, TVA changes its cooling water plans to pump water directly the Memphis Sand Aquifer.
+When this change is discovered and reported in the Memphis media, the public responds with outrage.
+The Sierra Club hosts a public meeting that includes local water professionals to explain the issue.
+TVA does not attend the meeting and cites “cost issues” as the reason for the change in cooling water plans.